Algebraic structure underlying spherical, parabolic and prolate spheroidal bases of the nine-dimensional MICZ-Kepler problem: Interbasis transformation between parabolic and spherical bases

 Then the interbasis transformation between the spherical and parabolic bases of the 9D MICZ-KP is defined as

 with coefficients determined by the following integrals

-derived in Ref. \onlinecite{le2019para} for the first time.
+derived in Ref. \cite{le2019para} for the first time.
 In this Appendix, we will represent this interbasis in a more compact form as a recurrence relation, which is necessary for application in Section \ref{sec:4}.